uwitec/iotags/README.md

  + PouchDB (for mobile)??
  + CouchDB or MongoDB (forCloud)??

 **File (not ready)**:
- Some Apache CSV or ODS implementation??
+ + Some Apache CSV or ODS implementation??

 ###Tag Configuration
 Layer consist in configure different remote points (Sensors, AI, AO, DI, DO), Tags user privileges and Tag Communication Protocol.

-##IoT Communication Protocols
+###IoT Communication Protocols
-Layer that **uses owner and third party Standard Protocols to communicate with Remote Terminal Units and HMI systems** [RTU](https://en.wikipedia.org/wiki/Remote_Terminal_Unit).
+Layer that **uses owner and third party Standard Protocols to communicate with [RTUs](https://en.wikipedia.org/wiki/Remote_Terminal_Unit) and [HMI](https://en.wikipedia.org/wiki/Human%E2%80%93machine_interface) systems**.
 My contribution is to try simplify integration with implementations of many people that collaborate to make easier and happier to other the communicate with electronic things.
 Some protocols integrated are:

  + MODBUS (not integrated yet)
  + DCON (not integrated yet)